-ArcGIS Pro leverages modern hardware and computing technology to display graphics-rich maps and scenes and to perform spatial analysis.
+ArcGIS Pro uses modern hardware and computing technology to display graphics-rich maps and scenes and to perform spatial analysis.
 This means that ArcGIS Pro can perform just as well in a properly configured cloud or on-premises virtualized environment as on a desktop machine.

 To achieve this, the virtualized environment must provide the resources that ArcGIS Pro requires, based on its architecture.
 The following are the primary components of that architecture, along with descriptions of how they exist in virtualized environments:

 - Central processing unit (CPU)—ArcGIS Pro is a multithreaded application that uses as many CPU cores as are available.
 CPU cores process the threads for everything from disk input and output to geoprocessing tool functionality.
 In a virtualized environment, virtual CPU cores are used in the same way.